libvips/lua-vips/README.md

-# `lua-vips`
+# lua-vips

 This is a Lua binding for the [libvips image processing library](http://jcupitt.github.io/libvips).  libvips is a [fast image processing library with low memory needs](https://github.com/jcupitt/lua-vips-bench).
-`lua-vips` exposes [every operation in libvips](http://jcupitt.github.io/libvips/API/current/func-list.html).
+This binding exposes [every operation in libvips](http://jcupitt.github.io/libvips/API/current/func-list.html).

-This binding uses ffi and needs luajit 2.0 or later.
+`lua-vips` uses ffi and needs luajit 2.0 or later.

 # Example